Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-As for alkaline-earth atoms, their hyperfine-spins completely come from the nuclear spins since their atomic shells are filled.
+For the alkaline-earth atoms, their hyperfine-spins completely come from the nuclear spins since their atomic shells are filled.
 Interactions from atomic scatterings are independent from spin components since the nuclei are deeply inside.
 This is the microscopic reason of their SU($N$) interactions.
-Nevertheless, for alkali high spin atoms, generally speaking, their interactions are spin-dependent.
-In this case, the SU($N$) symmetry is not generic, and the Sp($N$) symmetry is the next highest symmetry~\cite{wu2003,wu2006,wu2010,wu2012,cazalilla2009}.
+Nevertheless, for the alkali high spin atoms, generally speaking, their interactions are spin-dependent.
+In this case, the SU($N$) symmetry is not generic, and the Sp($N$) symmetry is the next highest ~\cite{wu2003,wu2006,wu2010,wu2012,cazalilla2009}.
+As a concrete example, below we will use the simplest case of large spin ultra-cold fermions, i.e., spin-${3}/{2}$ fermions (e.g. $^{132}$Cs, $^9$Be, $^{135}$Ba, $^{137}$Ba, $^{201}$Hg).
+It can be proved that such systems possess an exact and generic symmetry of Sp(4), or, isomorphically SO(5).
+Various many-body orders including quantum magnetism in different tensor channels, pairing and density-wave orders \cite{wu2003,wu2006}.
+The generic Sp(4) symmetry here plays the role of the SU(2) symmetry in the spin-${1}/{2}$ systems.

+Such a high symmetry group of the ultracold atom systems requires a fine-tuning of the parameters for the Kugel-Khomskii model in quantum materials.
+For instance, the symmetry can be tuned to SU(4) for the $e_g$ orbitals.
+In this limit, the Kugel-Khomskii model in the quantum materials is connected to the SU($N=4$) model in the ultracold atom context in the narrow sense of the model relation.
+For the $t_{2g}$ orbitals in quantum materials, more complicated operators are involved in the Kugel-Khomskii model~\cite{kugel1982}, and less symmetries are explicitly present.
+On the contrary, there were efforts~\cite{Gorshkov2010} that introduce two atomic orbitals for the alkaline earth atoms such that the resulting model is the SU($N>2$) extension of the original the Kugel-Khomskii model where the SU(2) spin is replaced by the SU($N>2$) spin while the orbital sector of the electrons is replaced by the atomic orbitals on the optical lattices.